EN 13445-3: Shell Thickness, Safety Factors, and Weld Joint Coefficients for Unfired Pressure Vessels

 | EN 13445-6 | Requirements for design and fabrication of pressure vessels from spheroidal graphite cast iron | — |

-Part 3 (Design) is by far the densest — 459 chunks against 36–81 for the surrounding parts.
+Part 3 (Design) is by far the densest part of the standard.
 It contains all the thickness formulas, stress analysis methodology, fatigue assessment rules, and special design cases.
 This article focuses on Part 3, with cross-references to Parts 2 and 5 where relevant.

 2. Equipment Directive categories I–IV